Webinar recap: Understanding 5AMLD

 Other innovations in financial technology have also resulted in the greater use of pre-paid cards and, worryingly, post-analysis of the Paris and Brussels attacks revealed that the terrorists financed their activities using these pre-paid cards.
 These anonymous instruments made it easy for them to disguise their identities, consequently meaning it was difficult for law enforcement agencies to track their financing operations.

-As mentioned, these attacks have prompted changes in the directive, which we can see in the 5MLD changes, as it lowers the identification threshold of cards to over €150 (down from €250) and any remote payment transactions over €50.
+As mentioned, these attacks have prompted changes in the directive, which we can see in the 5AMLD changes, as it lowers the identification threshold of cards to over €150 (down from €250) and any remote payment transactions over €50.
 Any institution selling pre-paid cards will also need to conduct due diligence checks on their customers to identify suspicious transactions.

 It is clear that technology innovation and new payments processes are driving greater ease of use in financial transactions globally.
 While they benefit the general public, bad actors will always be looking to take advantage of these trends to finance their illicit activities.
 The sophistication of money laundering has increased around the world and firms need to be aware of this, as well as the various instruments being used, and this is something that the 5MLD is aiming to move towards.

-While remaining focused on the immediate requirements should be front and centre, it is also crucial to look to future challenges and how to meet them, in order to combat the “scourge” of money laundering.
+While remaining focused on the immediate requirements should be front and center, it is also crucial to look to future challenges and how to meet them, in order to combat the “scourge” of money laundering.